mindplace/stack-for-yourself/_posts/2017-01-18-getting-started-with-ruby-on-a-mac.md

 There won't be any output when you run this command.

-This is the last step in installing `rbenv`.
-When you've run this command, quit your terminal entirely, then reopen it.

 Now, let's set the correct Ruby version to be used whenever you want to write some Ruby code and run it:

 ```